marwiss/Kontroll/README.md

 - to put an ifcopenshell.zip in /api/app/ifcopenshell folder
 - a BCF client, registered with client ID and secret
 - Docker and Neo4j software
+- a favicon at /favicon.ico
+- to run "bash restart.sh" to restart containers

 ## TODO